rohitkr8527/rohitkr8527/Readme.md

 <br />

 A scientific machine learning project focused on molecular property prediction using computational chemistry data.
-The project connects ML modeling with chemistry-focused research problems and data-driven scientific analysis.
+The project connects data science, chemistry, and ML modeling for research-oriented prediction tasks.

 <br />